kawax/discord-manager/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/invokable/discord-manager)

-> **Note** Since v5, only Interactions command is provided.
-Interactions command is webhook-based, it is easy to use in Laravel.
+> **Note** As of v5, only the Interactions command is provided, which is webhook based and therefore easy to use with Laravel.
 All features using WebSockets have been removed.

 ## Overview